-Once you have updated and edited the actual expenditure amounts for missing or incomplete data and projected your fiscal year-end expenditures through June 30th, you will then need to adjust your base year (actual) revenues to reflect the adjustments you made to expenditures.
+Once the actual expenditure amounts have been updated and edited for missing or incomplete data, and projected fiscal year-end expenditures through June 30th, then base year (actual) revenues need to be adjusted to balance to changes made to the expenditures.
 Revenues must be entered directly into the Line Item screen in NEBS for Year 1 and Year 2.
-Another change that will need to be reflected in your revenues adjustment is NEBS calculated payroll cost changes.
+Another change that will need to be reflected in the revenue adjustments is NEBS calculated payroll cost changes.
 Payroll-related object codes will be initially calculated based on the legislatively approved positions and related position information (position control number, class code, grade, step, benefits, etc.).
 Remember, due to the system calculation of the updated payroll-related line items, base budgets will initially be out of balance in NEBS.